ImproveCareNow new_pac_member

 I was given this life because I’m strong enough to live it!

 My name is Autumn; I am 20 years old and I am currently in college.
-I am from Ohio and was diagnosed with Crohn’s disease in April of 2008, when I was just six years old.
-I have had Crohn’s for 14 years this month (April 2022).
+I am from Ohio and was diagnosed with Crohn’s disease in July of 2008, when I was just six years old.
+I have had Crohn’s for nearly 14 years.
 Something most people don’t know about me is that I absolutely love to travel.
 Long road trips (at night is my favorite!) and going and seeing places I have never been to before is something I really love and enjoy… I see a lot of adventures in my future!
 A couple places I would love to visit one day would be Canada and Disney World.
 OH...I really want to fly on a plane!

 Sometimes we're tested not only to show our weaknesses but to discover our strengths